kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // AllowOrigins indicates whether the response can be shared with
     // requested resource from the given `Origin`.
     //
-    // A wildcard indicates that the requests from all `Origin` are allowed.
+    // The origin consists of a scheme and a host, with an optional port,
+    // and takes the form `<scheme>://<host>(:<port>)`.
     //
+    // Valid values for scheme are: `http` and `https`.
+    //
+    // Valid values for port are any integer between 1 and 65535 (the list of available TCP/UDP ports).
+    // Note that, if not included, port `80` is assumed for `http` scheme origins, and port `443` is
+    // assumed for `https` origins.
+This may affect origin matching.
+    //
+    // The host part of the origin may contain the wildcard character `*`.
+    // These wildcard characters behave as follows:
+    //
+    // * `*` is a greedy match to the _left_, including any number of DNS labels to the left of
+    //    its position.
+This also means that `*` will include any number of period `.` characters
+    //    to the left of its position.
+    // * A wildcard by itself matches all hosts.
+    //
+    // An Origin value that includes _only_ the `*` character indicates requests from all `Origin`s
+    // are allowed.
+    //
     // When responding to a credentialed requests, the gateway must specify
     // an origin in the value of the Access-Control-Allow-Origin response header,
-    // instead of specifying the * wildcard.
+    // instead of specifying the `*` wildcard.
     //
     // Input:
     //   Origin: https://foo.example